 The collection of employer and employee contributions, as well as income from investments, provides the reserves needed to finance retirement benefits.
-Contributions and investment income for fiscal year 2016 total \$189,651,482.
+Contributions and investment income for fiscal year 2017 total \$975,347,657.
 This amount includes realized and unrealized gains/losses.
-In the upcoming year, contributions rates are increasing due to changes in actuarial assumptions and poor investment returns.
-During the year, an infusion was made to the casualty reserve fund in the amount of \$10 million to offset continued adverse experience over the past several years.
+In the upcoming year, while some contribution rates are decreasing, the majority of contributions rates continue to increase or remain unchanged due to changes in actuarial assumptions, less than assumed investment returns of the previous year, and the statutory 1% annual cap on rate increases.